caliskanmurat/qgis_easy_raster_splitter_plugin/easy_raster_splitter/README.md

 2 methods and 2 options are available for this process<br/>

-An illustrative example is shown below:
+Some illustrative examples are shown below:
 <br/>

 <p align="left">